-If our competitors develop and market products that are more effective than NUPLAZID, DAYBUE or our product candidates, if approved, they may reduce or eliminate our commercial opportunity.
+If our competitors develop and market products that are more effective than our products, they may reduce or eliminate our commercial opportunity.

 Competition in the pharmaceutical and biotechnology industries is intense and expected to increase.
 We face, and will continue to face, intense competition from pharmaceutical and biotechnology companies, as well as numerous academic and research institutions and governmental agencies, both in the U.S. and abroad.
 We compete, or will compete, with existing and new products being developed by our competitors.
 Some of these competitors have products or are pursuing the development of pharmaceuticals that target the same diseases and conditions that our research and development programs target.